Scifabric/pybossa/doc/customizing.rst

 Adding your Contact Information
 ===============================

-By default, PyBossa provides an e-mail and a Twitter handle to contact the PyBossa infrastructure.
+By default, PYBOSSA provides an e-mail and a Twitter handle to contact the PYBOSSA infrastructure.
 If you want, you can change it to your own e-mail and Twitter account.
 You can do it, modifying the following variables in the **settings_local.py** file: